Air Purifiers Singapore (2019) – Price Guide to 17 Air Purifiers From Xiaomi, Novita & Other Top Brands

 |Novita Air Purifier NAP866||$1,099|

 Xiaomi air purifiers are the cheapest.
-The Xiaomi Air Purifier Mijia 2S OLED Display looks sleek and minimalist, and costs only $189 on Lazada.
+The Xiaomi Air Purifier Mijia 2S OLED Display looks sleek and minimalist, and costs only $148 on Lazada.
+It displays the PM2.5 index in its surroundings real-time and can even be remotely connected to the Xiaomi Mi Home App.

 The HEPA filter is made with tough PET and the machine’s cylindrical shape provides 360° filtration of dust, hair, pollen, allergens, animal fur, benzene and formaldehyde down to PM 2.5.
 Its activated coconut carbon filter also helps to remove smoke and odour.